nicktfranklin/StructuredBandits/README.md

 # StructuredBandits
-The model fits for the structured bandits task / analyses .
-The main file of interest is `Model Fits and Parameter plots.ipynb`, which is a jupyter notebook with the results plotted. `Posterior Predictive Checks.ipynb` also has figures used in the paper.
+The model fits for the structured bandits task / analyses.
+The main file of interest is `Model Fits and Parameter plots.ipynb`, which is a jupyter notebook with the results plotted.

 Note: Many of these files will take days to run on a modern laptop.